Cobbler (Better Call Saul): Main story

-Before a meeting between Hamlin, Hamlin & McGill, and D&M, Kim rearranges name placards so that she and Jimmy sit side by side.
+Before a meeting between Hamlin, Hamlin & McGill, and Davis & Main, Kim rearranges name placards so that she and Jimmy sit side by side.
 On a break, she gives him a travel mug that originally read "World's Best Lawyer", which she altered to "World's 2nd Best Lawyer".
-At the nail salon Jimmy receives his new Mercedes-Benz company car, and is frustrated that his mug does not fit in the cup holder like it did in his old car.
+At the nail salon Jimmy receives his new Mercedes-Benz company car, but is frustrated that his mug does not fit in the cup holder like it did in his old car.

 At the courthouse, Mike Ehrmantraut sees Daniel Wormald arrive.
-He tells Mike about the burglary at his house (Note: As depicted in "Switch".) and Mike cautions him about talking to the police, but Daniel is adamant about getting his baseball cards back.
+He tells Mike about the burglary at his house (Note: As depicted in "Switch".) and Mike cautions about talking to the police, but Daniel is adamant about getting his baseball cards back.
 To prevent Daniel from meeting with the police, Mike offers to find the cards.
 Nacho Varga refuses to return them so Mike threatens to inform Tuco Salamanca about Nacho's secret drug deals.
-They agree that Daniel and Nacho will trade Daniel's Hummer for the baseball cards and $10,000.
+They agree that Daniel will trade his Hummer to Nacho for the baseball cards and $10,000.

 Chuck sits in during an HHM–D&M meeting.
-Jimmy is hesitant to discuss Sandpiper client outreach but continues after silent encouragement from Kim.
-Mike asks him to represent Daniel when Daniel meets with the police.
-Daniel tells detectives his baseball cards were returned so there is no need for further investigation, but they are skeptical.
+Jimmy is hesitant to discuss Sandpiper client outreach in front of him, but continues after silent encouragement from Kim.
+Mike asks him to represent Daniel when he meets with the police.
+Daniel tells the detectives his baseball cards were returned so there is no need for further investigation, but they are skeptical.
 Jimmy talks to them privately and fabricates a story about a failed gay love affair and the stealing of the baseball cards as revenge.
 To provide an explanation for Daniel's hiding place, Jimmy claims it contained videos of Daniel sitting on various types of pies, a fictitious fetish called "Hoboken squat cobbler".
-The detectives believe him, but as Jimmy and Daniel leaves, Jimmy tells Daniel that they need to film an actual video to show the police.
+The detectives believe him, but Jimmy later tells Daniel that they need to film an actual video to show the police.

 That night, Jimmy tells Kim about Daniel's case.
 Kim is amused at first, but becomes appalled when Jimmy reveals that the video was fabricated.
 She asks him why he would threaten his legal career by committing a crime for a pro bono case.
 Jimmy counters by asking why she was willing to play along with tricking Ken, but she replies that con had nothing to do with work.
 She then tells Jimmy that she never wants hear about him committing such acts again, and Jimmy agrees that she will not hear of them.